Modern Slavery Statement

 Risk assessment

-We risk assess our supply chain via our Supplier Pre-Qualification/Re Qualification process to assess which of our own activities and supply chain represents the highest risk in respect of slavery or human trafficking.
+We risk assess our supply chain via our Supplier Pre-Qualification/Re Qualification process to assess which of our supply chain represents the highest risk in respect of slavery or human trafficking.
+We also audit our key suppliers to ensure compliance with our terms and conditions.
+We assess our business activities to be low risk.

 Our terms and conditions require all suppliers to comply with applicable laws, statues, regulations and our Anti-Slavery Policy.
 Failure to comply will result in a breach of contract and therefore rights for termination of any existing agreements.